 We have a dedicated five bed unit in our hostel, a separate three story building at YMCA Ipswich Accommodation.
 Each young person has their own hostel room with shared bathrooms, a kitchen, living room and laundry.
 We also have multiple shared houses within the community.
-Each young person in a shared house has their own room and the rest of the facilities are shared between the household.
+Every person in a shared house has their own room and the rest of the facilities are shared between the household.

 Youth Matters Awards